Py-Contributors/awesomeScripts/README.md

 You can contribute by adding new scripts, improving current scripts or Documentation.Here are some Instructions before making a Pull Request

-- Before creating a new issue please check the scripts exist in Repository as well in open issues
+- Before creating a new issue please check the scripts doesn't exist in Repository as well in open issues
 - Check isssue for new scrips or create your new issue.
 - Make sure to be assigned on issue before making a `Pull Request`.
 - Create a new folder for your script and file/folder name should be appropriate.